exoclime/HELIOS-K/README.md

  * numin: minimum wavenumber in 1/cm
  * numax: maximum wavenumber in 1/cm
  * dnu: spatial resolution in wavenumber in 1/cm
+ * Nnu per bin: The number of points in nu per bin.
+When this is set to zero, then dnu is used, otherwise the value of dnu is overwritten.
  * cutMode: Set the voigt profile cutting mode:
    * 0: cut at absolute wavenumbers
    * 1: cut at multiple values of Lorentz widths